FacundoV21/Shell-tests/README.md

 * Searches for commands in directories listed in the PATH environment variable.
 * Displays errors if a command is not found or if there's a memory allocation issue.
 * Proper memory management to avoid memory leaks.
 ***
+## Program Flow
+1. The shell starts and waits for user input.
+2. When input is received, the shell tokenizes the input into commands and arguments.
+3. If the command starts with '/' or '.', the shell tries to execute it directly.
+4. If the command doesn't start with the characters mentioned at the previous stage, the shell searches for the command in the system's PATH directories.
+5. The command is executed, and the shell waits for more user input.
+6. If the user types the exit command or sends an EOF character (with CTRL + D), the shell terminates.
+***
 ## Edge and Special Cases
 **1. Empty Input:**